orkes-io/docs/docs/developer-guides/orchestrating-human-tasks.md

 * **Assignment policy**—Define who can fill out the form, how long the form is assigned to them, and what to do if the assignment times out.
 * **Trigger policy**—Trigger a workflow to start if the task state changes.

-During development, you can test and execute Human tasks internally on Orkes Platform before integrating it with an external UI.
+During development, you can test and execute Human tasks internally on Orkes Conductor before integrating it with an external UI.

 ## Orchestrating human-involved tasks